thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     Are you sure you want to continue connecting (yes/no)?
     ```

-12. Verify that the fingerprint in the message you see matches [GitHub's RSA public key fingerprint](https://docs.github.com/en/github/authenticating-to-github/githubs-ssh-key-fingerprints).
+10. Verify that the fingerprint in the message you see matches [GitHub's SSH key fingerprints](https://docs.github.com/en/github/authenticating-to-github/githubs-ssh-key-fingerprints).
 If it does, then type `yes` and press enter:

     ```text
     Hi your_GitHub_username!
 You've successfully authenticated, but GitHub does not provide shell access.
     ```

-13. Verify that the resulting message contains your GitHub username.
+11. Verify that the resulting message contains your GitHub username.
 If you receive a "permission denied" message, see "[Error: Permission denied (publickey)](https://docs.github.com/en/articles/error-permission-denied-publickey)".

 # Install Git on Windows